Igorishe/Report_Traker/README.md

-# Report_Tra~~C~~ker
+# RTraker

-Django app for support reports.
-Helps to customer service manager to track all long lasting cases.
+RTraker is a support reports tracker.
+It is Django driven app that helps to customer service manager to track all long lasting cases.

 Support specialists send daily reports to special telegram-chat.
 Tracker bot parse it and save in database (Postgres) with appropriate status and tag.